Chiamaka-Rita/Data-Analysis-Study-Projects/SQL/README.md

 This project provides details of the steps taken to clean a very dirty dataset.
 For this project, SQL (postgreSQL) was used as the primary tool for cleaning the dataset.

 ## Introduction
-Data can be found everywhere around us that recording these data can be very challenging and different menthods could be employed in collecting the same type of record.
-Hence, there are bound to be errors sure as spelling error, duplicates, missing data, inconsistencies in metrics etc. So, it is part of the job of anyone working with data (data analyst) to ensure that the dataset is cleaned before beginning any analysis.
+Data can be found everywhere around us such that recording these data can be a very challenging process.
+Different methods and metrics could be utilized when collecting the same type of data thereby leading to errors.
+Errors found within a dataset could include but not limited to spelling error, duplicates, missing data, inconsistencies in metrics and so forth.
+Hence, it is the responsibility of anyone working with any type of data to ensure that the dataset is accurate, complete, consistent and trustworthy before beginning any analysis.
 For the cleaning of this dataset, I will be using SQL within the PostgreSQL database management system.

 ### About the data
 This is a fifa21 messy raw dataset gotten from Kaggle.
 This dataset comprises of 18979 rows and 77 columns.
 Each of the columns provides details about the personal and physical information of multiple players.
 More information about the data set [here](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring).